Cristina Ferreira: Biography

 Born in Malveira, a small village of Mafra Municipality, 40 km from Lisbon, in 1977, Cristina graduated in History and taught it for a few years.
 Her parents were merchants in local fairs across the region.

 She graduated in journalism and had prominent television presenters Manuel Luís Goucha and Júlia Pinheiro as her teachers.
 She began her television career on TVI, having hosted the daily "extra" Big Brother and the news show Diário da Manhã.
 From 2004 to 2018, she and Goucha hosted the morning talk show Você na TV!.
 During this period, Cristina gained status as one of the most high-profile celebrities in Portugal.

 From 2012 to 2018, Cristina co-hosted the prime-time show A Tua Cara Não Me é Estranha, along with Goucha.

 In 2017, she began hosting the show Apanha Se Puderes which was taped until Cristina moved to rival TV station SIC, in the second half of 2018.
 This deal was the most heavily publicised TV transference in Portugal in more than a decade.
 With this transfer she became a direct competitor of TVI and her previously co-hosted morning show at that channel.

-At SIC, apart from holding a hosting role, it was reported she would also hold an executive consultancy role in the entertainment directory of the channel.
+At SIC, apart from holding a hosting role, it was reported she would also hold an executive consultancy role in the entertainment directorate of the channel.

 In January 2019, Cristina began hosting her first programme on SIC, the morning show O Programa da Cristina, which directly competed with the show she co-hosted before, Você na TV!, hosted by Goucha, along with a new co-host, Maria Cerqueira Gomes.
 With O Programa da Cristina, SIC led the morning ratings for the first time in fourteen years.
 She received a phone call from President Marcelo Rebelo de Sousa (President of Portugal), which was televised live during the premiere episode of this show.